Substance Abuse, Drug & Alcohol Addictions and Psychiatric Illness

 |Enterhealth’s full-time, board certified addiction psychiatrists and approach to recovery enables us to uniquely address the diagnostic and treatment challenges of dual diagnosis.|

 An Integrated Approach to Treatment of Psychiatric Disorder and Addiction

 The Enterhealth Addiction Treatment Program treats the two disorders with a very personal, integrated approach, where both the substance abuse or addiction problem and the psychiatric disorder are treated simultaneously.
 Enterhealth believes that treatment of co-occurring disorders is a collaborative process between the treatment team and the client and often the client’s family.
 Recovery is a lifelong process, not a short-term fix and should include education about the disease and development of coping skills to handle life’s challenges.

 Pharmacotherapy - Psychiatric Illness and Addiction Medicines

-A prolonged period of abstinence (30 days or more) from the abused substance is typically recommended before treating the psychiatric illness of co-occurring disorders with indicated medications.
-In some cases, however, medications can be crucial to reduce depression, anxiety, paranoia, and craving.
+A prolonged period of abstinence (30 days or more) from the abused substance is typically recommended before treating the psychiatric illness of co-occurring disorders with any medication.
+In some cases, medication can be crucial to reduce depression, anxiety, paranoia, and craving.
 Any anti-addiction medication treatment plan should be prescribed by a physician specifically trained in treating dual diagnosis.
 Certain anti-depression and anti-anxiety medicines, including SSRIs or SNRIs, may be appropriate to relieve the symptoms of depression or anxiety.
 In addition, some anti-addiction medicines have proven effective, including opioid replacement therapies or naltrexone (to reduce craving).
 Drug and alcohol addictions are common in people with mental health problems.
 See the Resource Library on this site for more detailed information on anti-addiction medicines.